-- a) The information contained in the application form received by the Department on 26 August 2022 and acknowledged on 31 August 2022 - b) The information contained in the scoping report received by the Department on 07 October 2022 and acknowledged and accepted on 14 November 2022.

-- c) The information contained in the environmental impact assessment report received by the Department on 17 March 2023 and acknowledged on 24 March 2023, and the information contained in the revised final environmental impact received on 19 June 2023. - d) The comments received from interested and affected parties as included in the abovementioned reports, including comments received from Mpumalanga Tourism and Parks Agency. - e) The objective and requirements of relevant legislation, policies and guidelines, including Section 2 of the National Environmental Management Act, 1998 (Act No. 107 of 1998) and the Mpumalanga Biodiversity Sector Plan.
+- a) The information contained in the application form received by the Department on 13 June 2022 and acknowledged on 22 June 2022. - b) The information contained in the scoping report received by the Department on 26 July 2022 and acknowledged and accepted on 27 July 2022. - c) The information contained in the environmental impact assessment report received by the Department on 14 December 2022 and acknowledged on 11 January 2023. - d) The objective and requirements of relevant legislation, policies and guidelines, including Section 2 of the National Environmental Management Act, 1998 (Act No. 107 of 1998).